awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-iam-policy-examples.md

 }
 ```

-**Policy for GameLift resource permissions with opt\-in AWS Region support**
+**Example inline policy for GameLift resource permissions with support for Regions that aren't enabled by default**
-If you choose to use a [multi\-location fleet](gamelift-regions.md#gamelift-regions-hosting) with instances in opt\-in Regions, you must enable the Region for your account\.
-Also, your GameLift administrator policy must allow the `ec2:DescribeRegions` action\.
-For more information about opt\-in Regions and how to enable them, see [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.
-The following policy includes support for opt\-in Regions\.
+The following policy example provides access to all GameLift resources and AWS Regions that aren't enabled by default\.
+For more information about Regions that aren't enabled by default and how to enable them, see [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.

 ```
 {